The Eli Review Curriculum Repository is a collection of feedback and revision tasks.

 - Each set of materials also has a distinct hash that will return all content (in the ACT materials, for example, just search #act to find everything)

 - From the search results, find the task you want and click the “Load Task” button, or click the star to add it to your favorites

-Once you’ve found the task you want in the repository, modify it however you need.
+Once you’ve loaded the task you want from the repository, modify it as you see fit.